sonugiri1043/machine_learning/README.md

+## Contents of this repository
-## Basics of Convolutional Neural Networks
+* Basics of Convolutional Neural Networks
-## Types of convolution.
+* Types of convolution.
-## How forward and back-propogation works step by step with example.
+* How forward and back-propogation works step by step with example.
-## Hand Written Digit Classifier.
+* Hand Written Digit Classifier.
-## Basic YOLO.
+* Basic YOLO.